 Although it’s still quite early, the humidity of Texas summer engulfs us in it’s warm-washcloth embrace.
 My hair has already begun to stick to my forehead which frustrates me because I spent time straightening it before I came outside about 30 minutes ago.
 I also spent several minutes debating which shirt would be most appropriate to wear on the morning that I would be meeting our first five foster donkeys.

 Ever since last summer, after King Ranch and I adopted Tyrion the mini donkey from the Humane Society, I’ve had it in my mind that I would like to volunteer to help in donkey adoptions, too.
 More than that, I felt like I needed to volunteer.
 I don’t know why.
 It’s been a growing and driving idea in my mind and so, after months of research, planning and lots of discussion, King Ranch and I have found ourselves here: opening our property to these five, soon-to-arrive foster donkeys.

-Any minute now, the owner of the organization in which we are fostering the donkeys from will be pulling up with a trailer attached to his truck—five donkeys for whom I have yet to even see a picture will be in tow.
+Any minute now, the owner of the organization in which we are fostering the donkeys, Peaceful Valley Donkey Rescue, will be pulling up with a trailer attached to his truck—five donkeys for whom I have yet to even see a picture will be in tow.

 Moving the chain between my fingers one link at a time, I’m running through my mental checklist again:

 -Bunny and Tee secured into a separate paddock with plenty of hay and water: check.

 -Coffee and cold water ready in case Mark, PVDR’s owner and today’s donkey deliverer, wants any: check.